-Projects in the cultural heritage sector contribute to rescuing and restoring the country's rich and diverse endangered cultural heritage, preserving both tangible and intangible assets of historic and aesthetic value.
+Projects in the Cultural Heritage (CH) sector contribute to rescuing and restoring the country's rich and diverse endangered cultural heritage, preserving both tangible and intangible assets of historic and aesthetic value.
 Projects in this sector also help build national capacities in this regard.